 You roughly simulate the same movement you want to perform in the water, you can ramp up resistance, and it gives you an extra avenue for addressing technical improvements.

-The benefits of using tubing, resistance band and stretch cords:
+The benefits of using tubing, resistance bands, and stretch cords:

 The learning curve with swimming stretch cords is short.

 Unlike lifting, which requires careful coaching and supervision, particularly for novices, adding stretch cords to your dryland doesn’t require a lot of instruction.

 The swimmers (should) already know the basics of the pulling motion; all they have to do is replicate that with the cords.
 Unlike weights, stretch cords are relatively safe.

 Unless you are videotaping swimmers under the water it’s not always possible to get a great look at the pulling motion of each individual athlete.